 Sign up for the Daily Skimm email newsletter.

 Delivered to your inbox every morning and prepares you for your day in minutes.

-Whitney was working for a mental health organization while secretly dealing with her own mental health issues.
-Watch to see how she found a therapist, navigated medication options, and took control of her diagnosis.
+Whitney was working for a mental health org while quietly dealing with her own mental health issues.
+Watch to see how she took control of her diagnosis.

 Whether you have heightened anxiety or are experiencing it for the first time, therapist Minaa B. can help you cope.